midnightntwrk/midnight-wallet/impl/integration-tests/README.md

 locally and listening to the configured port to which the tests connect.
 The tests are intentionally configured to connect to the default port for the service.

-Currently, the only external service being tested is platform's node.
-See [midnight-platform](https://github.com/input-output-hk/midnight-platform/) repo to find out how to build the docker image and run a container.
+Currently, there are 2 external services being tested:
+- Platform's node (See [midnight-platform](https://github.com/input-output-hk/midnight-platform/) repo to find out how to build the docker image and run a container)
+- Snarkie Server (See [snarkie](https://github.com/input-output-hk/snarkie) repo to build docker image and run container)

 ### Selenium
 There were 2 reasons to choose Selenium as the runtime for integration tests: